-Bed bugs have made resurgence in the world in recent months.
+Bed bugs have made resurgence in the world in recent years.
 These nasty little bloodsuckers are disgusting and can be troublesome to anyone that comes in contact with them.
-In fact, the bed bug problem is considered a national epidemic.
-Even fine four-star hotels have found themselves facing the bed bug problem.
-In ancient times only the wealthiest families would find themselves to have bed bugs because these people had the warmest homes.
+In fact, this problem is considered a national epidemic.
+Even fine four-star hotels have found themselves facing infestations.
+In ancient times only the wealthiest families would find themselves to have them because these people had the warmest homes.

-The bed bug is a member of the Hemiptera family.
+This bug is a member of the Hemiptera family.
 The mouthpieces are made for piercing and sucking.
-There are at least 92 known species of bed bugs in the world today, including the tropical bed bug which lives in Florida.
-This bed bug not only feasts on humans; it likes chickens and bats as well.
+There are at least 92 known species of them in the world today, including those based in tropical locations like Florida.
+This bug not only feasts on humans; it likes chickens and bats as well.

-A bed bug is a parasite that doesn’t discriminate against anyone.
-It doesn’t matter if you live in the most expensive house in the most expensive neighborhood in your town or in a cardboard box under a bridge.
-Bed bugs are blood suckers.
+These bugs are parasites that don’t discriminate.
+They don’t care if you live in the most expensive house in the most expensive neighborhood in your town or in a cardboard box under a bridge.
+They are bloodsuckers.
 You are a human and you have blood therefore you are a candidate for this parasite’s next meal.

-Bed bugs are a bigger nuisance than mosquitoes or flies because they are more difficult to get rid of.
+They are a bigger nuisance than mosquitoes or flies because they are more difficult to get rid of.
 If you have ever suffered through a flea infestation in your home, you know how difficult it is to get rid of them and how much work it entails.
-Getting rid of bed bugs is much more difficult.
+Getting rid of them is much more difficult.

-Bed bugs cannot fly or hop.
+They cannot fly or hop.
 They simply crawl wherever they want to go.
-They crawl anywhere.
-To get into different homes and hotels these nasty little parasites tend to hitchhike rides on your clothing.
+They crawl anywhere, including up walls and across ceilings.
+To get into different homes and hotels these nasty little parasites tend to hitchhike rides on your clothing, in your purse, or other pieces of luggage.
 Once in their new home they will crawl into your couch or sofa or the mattress on your bed.
 They can even make a home in that nice pile of blankets you have folded in your closet.

 These little insect vampires do not live on or in humans.
 They simply feed off of us and then head back to their home to rest and digest our blood.
 These tiny pests feed about once a week and it takes only five to ten minutes of sucking your blood to fill them up.
-The female bed bug will lay five to ten eggs immediately after feasting on you.
+The female will lay five to ten eggs immediately after feasting.

-Bed bugs multiply by what is called traumatic insemination.
-This means the male bed bug slices through the female’s abdomen and inserts his semen directly into her body cavity.
+These bugs multiply by what is called traumatic insemination.
+This means the male bug slices through the female’s abdomen and inserts his semen directly into her body cavity.

-The fertilized female will then remove herself from the population of bed bugs to a safer location so she will not run the risk of being further injured.
+The fertilized female will then remove herself from the population to a safer location so she will not run the risk of being further injured.
 It is in this place that the female will lay her eggs.

-Bed bugs cannot fly but have what are considered “half-wings” They have front wings that are basically scales.
+They cannot fly but have what are considered “half-wings” They have front wings that are basically scales.
 They have two eyes with approximately 30 facets in each.
-A male bed bug is easy to distinguish from a female because the male has an abdomen that comes to a sharp point and females have a rounded abdomen.
+A male bug is easy to distinguish from a female because the male has an abdomen that comes to a sharp point and females have a rounded abdomen.

-The first thing to do if you suspect you have a bed bug infestation is to know what a bed bug looks like.
+The first thing to do if you suspect you have an infestation is to know what they look like.
 The adults are brown and sort of round shaped, flat and about a quarter of an inch in length.
 When they have had your blood for dinner they are a dark-red color and increase in size to about three eighths of an inch.

-Usually when a person suspects bed bugs it’s because they wake up in the morning with a bite mark of some sort on their body.
+Usually when a person suspects an infestation it is because they wake up in the morning with a bite mark of some sort on their body.
 If it is just one mark, chances are you had a sleep encounter with a spider of some sort.

 Many bite marks that are itchy could be signs of a stray mosquito in your bedroom.
 They can be difficult to find in the daytime so you may have to look around for a while.

-Many small, red bite marks on your upper body can indicate you are the host of a bed bug brothel.
-If you tend to have several small bite marks on your legs and feet this can mean you have a flea infestation, not a bed bug hotel.
+Many small, red bite marks on your upper body can indicate you are the host of a bug brothel.
+If you tend to have several small bite marks on your legs and feet this can mean you have a flea infestation instead.

-You may not always see bed bugs.
+You may not always see them.
 They can hide under carpeting, between walls, under flooring and other dark places.
 Their favorite place to call home is soft, cushiony places that are dark.
-When a home first contracts bed bugs they may not be seen until the population grows.
+When a home first contracts them they may not be seen until the population grows.

-It may be very difficult to find bed bugs at first.
+It may be very difficult to find them at first.
 Don’t be fooled though.
-You can see bed bugs…eventually.
+You can see them…eventually.
 As the population multiplies they are easier to find.
 These nasty little bloodsuckers don’t like coming out during the day, just like vampires.

 As the infestation grows it is not only easier to see them during the day, they begin leaving their mark on everything.
 You may notice a dark line, particularly in the crevices of your mattress.
 If you have light-colored furniture you can also see the dark lines they leave behind during their travels.